This page contains affiliate links. Please read our disclosure for more info.

 Medical

-The main reason to purchase SafetyWing Nomad Insurance is to be covered for emergency medical expenses in case you have an unexpected illness or injury.
+The main reason to purchase SafetyWing Nomad Insurance Essential is to be covered for emergency medical expenses in case you have an unexpected illness or injury.

 Eligible expenses could include doctor and hospital fees, ambulances, and prescription drugs.